 WHO CAN TAKE THE TESTAS FOR REFUGEES FREE OF CHARGE?

-- Persons with a /proof of arrival (confirmation of registration of application for asylum in accordance with §63 of the AsylG Asylum Act)
+Paragraph 63a of the German Asylum Act contains a full explanation of what is meant by that. /proof of arrival (confirmation of registration of application for asylum in accordance with §63 of the AsylG Asylum Act)

 - Asylum seekers (ongoing procedure – residency permitted in accordance with §55 of the AylVfG Asylum Procedure Act)